PriyaGupta1996/NamasteyReact/Self Notes/foudation.md

 5. Its mostly installed by parcel(bundler).
 6. Attributes in JSX are given in camel case.
 7. If my JSX is in multiple line, then I have to wrap inside in round brackets.
+8. root.render(), it take react element in the brackets.
+When i say <Title/> , its basically executed and giving react element in the end.

 ## React Component
 1. class based components and functional components.
 2. Class based : Old way.
 3. Functional based : New way of writing components.

 ## Functional Component.
 1. normal js function which returns some JSX.
 OR, a function which return react element.
 2. If I create a react element ex. title I can just add it as  {title}, and it will behave same as  <Title>
-3. {} inside the JSX, it sanatizes the data before rendering it.
+3. {} inside the JSX, it sanatizes the data before rendering it to prevent cross site attacks as in {} javascript can be run and hacker can fetch cookies, local storage and session storage etc from user's laptop.
 Hence malacious data can not come up im UI.